Helicopter rotor: Fully articulated

 Juan de la Cierva developed the fully articulating rotor for the autogyro.
 The basis of his design permitted successful helicopter development.
 In a fully articulated rotor system, each rotor blade is attached to the rotor hub through a series of hinges that let the blade move independently of the others.
 These rotor systems usually have three or more blades.
 The blades are allowed to flap, feather, and lead or lag independently of each other.
 The horizontal hinge, called the flapping hinge, allows the blade to move up and down.
 This movement is called flapping and is designed to compensate for dissymmetry of lift.
 The flapping hinge may be located at varying distances from the rotor hub, and there may be more than one hinge.
 The vertical hinge, called the lead-lag hinge or drag hinge, allows the blade to move back and forth.
 This movement is called lead-lag, dragging, or hunting.
 Dampers are usually used to prevent excess back and forth movement around the drag hinge.
 The purpose of the drag hinge and dampers is to compensate for acceleration and deceleration caused by the difference in drag experienced by the advancing and retreating blades.
 Later models have switched from using traditional bearings to elastomeric bearings.
 Elastomeric bearings are naturally fail-safe and their wear is gradual and visible.
 The metal-to-metal contact of older bearings and the need for lubrication is eliminated in this design.
 The third hinge in the fully articulated system is called the feathering hinge about the feathering axis.
 This hinge is responsible for the change in pitch of rotor blades excited via pilot input to the collective or cyclic.

 A variation of the fully articulated system is the soft-in-plane rotor system.
-This type of rotor can be found on several aircraft produced by Bell Helicopter, such as the OH-58D Kiowa Warrior.
-This system is similar to the fully articulated type in that each blade has the ability to lead/lag and hunt independently of the other blades.
-The difference between a fully articulated system and soft-in-plane system is that the soft-in-plane system utilises a composite yoke.
-This yoke is attached to the mast and runs through the blade grips between the blades and the shear bearing inside the grip.
+This type of rotor can be found on several aircraft produced by Bell Helicopter, such as the OH-58D Kiowa Warrior and 429 GlobalRanger.
+Each blade has the ability to flap and hunt independently of the other blades, as in a rotor using mechanical hinges, but a soft-in-plane rotor relies on structural flexibility instead of mechanical hinges for blade flapping.
+On Bell aircraft, this flexibility is provided by a composite yoke which is attached to the mast and runs through the blade grips between the blades and the shear bearing inside the grip.
 This yoke does transfer some movement of one blade to another, usually opposing blades.
 While this is not fully articulated, the flight characteristics are very similar and maintenance time and cost are reduced.